AlBurl/FiltEX/README.md

 # FiltEX
-## !WORK IN PROGRESS!

-FiltEX filters and formats whole exome sequencing data, with optional application of custom gene panels and Exomiser for variant prioritisation.
+**FiltEX filters and formats whole exome sequencing data, with optional application of custom gene panels and Exomiser for variant prioritisation.**

-**Author: Alice Burleigh**

-**Date: June 2021**

-**Licensed under MIT License**
+**Please note that FiltEX is currently under development.**

 ## Introduction